maxxipierce/quiz-app/README.md

 - 4
 - 8

-## 6 What specific ingredient is required for a burst firework?
+## 6 Of all the ores, Emerald Ore is the rarest mineral block in the game.
+It only naturally generates in which biome?

-- Feather
+- Extreme hills
-- Diamond
+- Forest
-- Glowstone Dust
+- Jungle
-- Gold Nugget
+- Taiga

 ## 7 What is the minimum amount of bookshelves required for a level 30 enchantment?